 Configure outbound network traffic for Azure HDInsight clusters using Firewall

 This article provides the steps for you to secure outbound traffic from your HDInsight cluster using Azure Firewall.
-The steps below assume that you're configuring an Azure Firewall for an existing cluster.
-If you're deploying a new cluster and behind a firewall, create your HDInsight cluster and subnet first and then follow the steps in this guide.
+The steps below assume you're configuring an Azure Firewall for an existing cluster.
+If you're deploying a new cluster behind a firewall, create your HDInsight cluster and subnet first.
+Then follow the steps in this guide.

-Azure HDInsight clusters are normally deployed in your own virtual network.
-The cluster has dependencies on services outside of that virtual network that require network access to function properly.
+HDInsight clusters are normally deployed in a virtual network.
+The cluster has dependencies on services outside of that virtual network.

-The HDInsight outbound traffic dependencies are almost entirely defined with FQDNs, which don't have static IP addresses behind them.
-The lack of static addresses means that Network Security Groups (NSGs) can't be used to lock down the outbound traffic from a cluster.
-The addresses change often enough that one can't set up rules based on the current name resolution and use that to set up NSG rules.
+The HDInsight outbound traffic dependencies are almost entirely defined with FQDNs.
+Which don't have static IP addresses behind them.
+The lack of static addresses means Network Security Groups (NSGs) can't lock down outbound traffic from a cluster.
+The IP addresses change often enough one can't set up rules based on the current name resolution and use.

-The solution to securing outbound addresses is to use a firewall device that can control outbound traffic based on domain names.
-Azure Firewall can restrict outbound HTTP and HTTPS traffic based on the FQDN of the destination or FQDN tags.
+Secure outbound addresses with a firewall that can control outbound traffic based on FQDNs.
+Azure Firewall restricts outbound traffic based on the FQDN of the destination or FQDN tags.

 Configuring Azure Firewall with HDInsight

 A summary of the steps to lock down egress from your existing HDInsight with Azure Firewall are:

 - Create a firewall.

 - Add network rules to the firewall.